thebakedspud/sample-tagger/SECURITY_REFERENCE.md

 - File a private report via GitHub's **Security -> Report a vulnerability** workflow.
 Please avoid public issues for security bugs.
 - Include reproduction steps, affected endpoints, and any logs or screenshots that demonstrate impact.
-- If GitHub's channel is unavailable, contact the maintainer directly with the subject "Sample Tagger Security".
+- If GitHub's channel is unavailable, contact the maintainer directly with the subject "Playlist Notes Security".
 - We aim to acknowledge reports within two business days and keep reporters updated until resolution.

 ---